 Introducing, We are #OKGNtech.
 A showcase of Okanagan tech entrepreneurs, partners, supporters, and cheerleaders designed to fuel more connection, more growth, and more excitement.
 Follow along on the blog and on Instagram @OKGNtech to learn more about our growing community and what makes them awesome.

 Meet Erin.
-Erin Athene Fisher is the Managing Partner of Purpose Five and CEO of Mint C.R.O.
-When she’s not creating gender-inclusive opportunities in tech, you’ll find Erin jamming on her bass guitar or spending time with her family.
+Erin Athene Fisher is the CEO/Co-Founder of Purpose Five and Mint C.R.O.
+When she’s not providing training on conversion optimization using an engineering approach to marketing, you’ll find Erin supporting women in tech programs, or jamming with her family on her bass guitar.

 Where do you work in the Okanagan?

-What made you want to start Purpose Five?
+What made you want to start Purpose Five/Mint C.R.O.?

 How did you get into this kind of work?